MiaYun98/elizalike/README.md

 This is a Intro to Compuational Lingustics's project.
 Elizalike is a chatbot that responds when we enter some information to them.
-This is simple and easy conversational chatbot that repeating what user said by changing the Subject of the sentences.
+This is simple and easy conversational chatbot that repeating what user said by changing the Subject of the sentences by chaning the -person reference to the right reference that we want elizalike to use.

 ## User story